Dagger77/amzn_recsys/README.md

 ## 2. Recommender App

 ### Description
 This application serves as a recommendation engine using the pre-trained **LightFM** model.
-The app provides personalized recommendations for known users and general top item recommendations for unknown users.
+The app provides personalized recommendations for known users and general top items recommendations for unknown users.

 ### Installation